Moradi66/intro-to-android-workshop/Part-2/instructions.md

    ![alt text](screenshots/screenshot00004.png "Menu options")

    This will open up a window showing where your drawable resources are saved in your computer.
-Paste a copy of the image file in this folder.
+Move the image files you had saved at the start of this step in this folder.

    ![alt text](screenshots/screenshot00006.png "Folder showing where resources are saved")

-   We can now use this file in our project!
+   We can now use these file in our project!

 #### 6. Add the Image View